UN-OCHA/hpc-content-site/notes.md

 **Fist installation with drush or drupal console**

-Run `drush site:install minimal --site-name="Global Humanitarian Overview" --site-mail="admin@gho.unocha.org"`
+Run `drush site:install minimal --site-name="HPC Content Module" --site-mail="admin@content.hpc.tools"`

 This will add the database settings and hash_salt to the `html/sites/default/settings.php` and should probably be removed and added to `/srv/www/shared/settings/settings.local.php` instead.